Glogover/WSAA-coursework/assignments/README.md

 File: `assignment03-cso.ipynb`
 Dataset: `cso.json`

-This program retrieves the dataset for the "exchequer account (historical series)" from the CSO, and stores it into a file called "cso.json".
+This program retrieves the dataset for the "exchequer account (historical series)" from the **Central Statistics Office** (CSO), and stores it into a file called "cso.json".

 ---